📖FAQ

 chevron-rightWhat are xSOLY tokens and how do they work?hashtag

-When an user invests USDC into the vault, they receive xSOLY ERC-20 vault tokens.
+When a user invests USDC into the vault, they receive xSOLY ERC-20 vault tokens.
 Vault tokens represent the users position in the vault.

 As interest accrues, the exchange rate between xSOLY and USDC increases, reflecting yield earned.